 Through the haze of the fall afternoon in Tiger Stadium, legendary Detroit announcer Ernie Harwell barked out, “McAuliffe hits a ground ball to Bobby Knoop who shovels to Fregosi for one – there’s the throw to Don Mincher – and it’s a double play!
 Boston has won the American League pennant!”
 I jumped up and down for what seemed like an hour.
 My mother then flew into my room and squeezed me extra hard.

 “After all of those years of following this team – and now look what they’ve brought you!” she exclaimed with blinking eyes.
-Within minutes, more than twenty of the neighborhood kids formed a spontaneous parade up and down our street, Radcliffe Road, as their jubilant parents stood by their doorways, clapping and yelling with all of their hearts.
+Within minutes, more than 20 of the neighborhood kids formed a spontaneous parade up and down our street, Radcliffe Road, as their jubilant parents stood by their doorways, clapping and yelling with all of their hearts.

 Later that night, before I went to sleep, I went to say goodnight to my father.
 “I can’t believe that we’re American League champs!”
 I admitted to him with a tone of wonder in my voice.